Abelian Surfaces over totally real fields are Potentially Modular: Shimura varieties

 Let $G_1(\Q)^+$ be the subgroup of $G_1(\Q)$ equal to $\nu^{-1}(F^{\times, +} )$, where $F^{\times, +}$ is the subgroup of totally positive elements in $F^\times$.
 Then by strong approximation, where $c$ runs through a (finite) set of elements in $G_1( \A^{\infty})$ such that $\nu(c)$ are representatives of the strict class group $F^{\times, +} \backslash (\A^{\infty} \otimes_{\Q} F)^\times / \nu(K)$.

 One can then write where $\Gamma_1(c,K) = G_1(\Q)^+ \cap c K c^{-1}$.

 This Shimura variety, although natural from the point of view of automorphic forms, is not of PEL type.
 Therefore, it is also necessary to work with another Shimura variety.
-We can consider the double quotient this is not strictly speaking a Shimura variety, as it has infinitely many connected components.
-Indeed, by strong approximation we may write where $c$ runs through a set of elements $G_1( \A^{\infty})$ such that $\nu(c)$ are representatives of the infinite set $\Q^{\times, +} \backslash (\A^{\infty} \otimes_{\Q} F)^\times / \nu(K)$.
+We can consider the double quotient this is not strictly speaking a Shimura variety, and in particular we emphasise that it is not the PEL Shimura variety associated to $G$!
+By strong approximation we may write where $c$ runs through a set of elements of $G_1( \A^{\infty})$ such that $\nu(c)$ are representatives of the infinite set $\Q^{\times, +} \backslash (\A^{\infty} \otimes_{\Q} F)^\times / \nu(K)$.
 For all $c$, we consider the group $\Gamma(c,K) = G(\Q)^+ \cap cKc^{-1}$, so that

 The inclusion $G(\R)\into G_1(\R)$ induces a natural surjective map $S^G_K(\C) \rightarrow S^{G_1}_K(\C)$.
 On connected components, it induces the natural map

 For any $c \in G_1(\A^{\infty})$ we have an associated surjective map on the connected components corresponding to $c$, given by